mattias-skold/EnhancedExportDocumentation/support-site/05_export_word_doc_properties.md

 •	Last modified by

-#
-We also push all Options as custom properties, enabling the user to fill values at run time and have them exported as document properties in word.

-# Setting document properties in the template
+### Setting document properties in the template
 You can create and set document properties in the exported document by rendering a META tag

 <meta name="word-properties"  data-propName="Prop value" data-prop2Name="prop 2 value"/>

+### Setting properties at runtime
+We also push all Options as custom properties, enabling the user to fill values at run time and have them exported as document properties in word.